Danny0408/Educake-Helper/README.md

 ✔️ **Auto-Type** – Detects text boxes and types the correct answer.
 ✔️ **Auto-Select** – Uses `MouseEvent` simulation to automatically find and click the correct multiple-choice buttons.
 ✔️ **Smart Observer** – Automatically detects when you move to a new question and triggers the appropriate action.
-✔️ **Neon Stealth UI** – A minimalist, glowing status bar that tells you exactly what to do without blocking the questions.
+✔️ **Neon Stealth UI** – glowing status bar that tells you exactly what to do.
 ✔️ **F2 Force Trigger** – A manual override key to force-fill a question if the auto-detection hangs.

 ---